The Texas Education Agency (TEA) offers three

 mediation, special education complaints, and due process hearings.

-TEA is required by state and federal law to offer mediation to parties who have a disagreement involving the educational program for a student with a disability.
-Mediation is completely voluntary, meaning that both parties must agree to participate in mediation.
-TEA automatically offers mediation each time a special education complaint or due process hearing request is filed, but mediation may be requested at any time.
-For information on how to request mediation go to the Office of Legal Services, Special Education Mediation Program.
+TEA offers mediation to parties who have a disagreement involving the educational program for a student with a disability.
+Mediation is voluntary, meaning that both parties must agree to participate in mediation.
+TEA provides information about mediation each time it receives a special education complaint or a due process hearing request, but parents and local educational agencies (LEAs) may request mediation at any time.
+For more information about mediation, see the Office of Legal Services, Special Education Mediation Program.

 If you believe a public agency, including TEA, has violated federal or state requirements related to special education, you may file a complaint with TEA.

 In order for TEA to conduct an investigation, you must write and sign your complaint.
 The complaint must include the violations you believe have occurred and the facts to support the violations.
 A complaint form is available below in English and Spanish for your use.
 You do not have to use this form to file a complaint.
 You must hand deliver, mail, or fax the complaint to TEA.
 TEA cannot accept special education

 complaints by email.

 In addition, whether you use the complaint form or write your own letter, the law requires you to send a copy of your complaint to the public agency against which you are filing the complaint.